tmaier/docker-compose/README.md

 ## Docker versions supported

-There are versions based on different docker versions, e.g. `latest`, `20.10`, `19.03` and `19`.
+Note: In the past. this docker image (tags) focused on the docker version (e.g. `latest`, `20.10`, `19.03` and `19`).

-docker-compose matches the latest version compatible with the respective docker release.
+But as the docker releases got less disruptive, the approach changes to use the docker compose version as tags.

-Eg, `20.10` includes docker-compose 1.27.4.
-The `latest` tag always includes the latest docker-compose build.
+The Docker Compose versions supported here use the most recent docker version compatible with it.

 All available Docker Engine versions and the respective Docker Compose versions are defined in [`DOCKER_AND_COMPOSE_VERSION_MATRIX`](./DOCKER_AND_COMPOSE_VERSION_MATRIX).